Core Idea

 Operational Characteristics define how the system behaves at runtime:

-- Include availability (uptime guarantees), performance (response times and throughput), scalability (handling growing load)
+- Availability (uptime guarantees), performance (response times and throughput), scalability (handling growing load), reliability (consistency of behavior), security (protecting resources and data)

-- When performance degrades or availability drops, it’s immediately noticeable
+- Typically visible to end users and stakeholders—when performance degrades or availability drops, it’s immediately noticeable

-- Often drive infrastructure and deployment decisions
+- Drive infrastructure and deployment decisions

 Structural Characteristics define how the codebase and development process work: